ashleyreality/Easy-Animator/resources/README.md

 a shape to be instantiated without specifying the type of shape.

 #### AbstractShape
 The AbstractShape class implements IShape.
-It includes a comparator that enables comparison by shape width.
+We removed the comparator in our AbstractShape because we are no longer using a TreeMap in our model because the shapes do not need to be sorted.
 AbstractShape includes setters and getters for all shape attributes so that the AnimationModel and IEvent can easily access and change them.
 We created this abstract class to reuse code that's common to all shapes.

 #### Rectangle
 The Rectangle class extends AbstractShape.
 It allows you to construct a rectangle shape.
 We created